CTX cell lineStroke Disability

-Our lead CTX stem cell therapeutic candidate is a therapy for the treatment of patients left disabled by the effects of a stroke.
+Our lead CTX cell therapy candidate is a therapy for the treatment of patients left disabled by the effects of a stroke.
 Our second application for the CTX cells is for the treatment of critical limb ischaemia.
 Both treatments are currently in clinical development.
 The characteristics of the CTX cell line give ReNeuron some distinct technical and competitive advantages.
 The CTX cell line has been taken through a full manufacturing scale-up and quality-testing process.
 As such, it represents a standardised, clinical and commercial-grade cell therapy product capable of treating all eligible patients presenting with the diseases targeted, without the need for additional immunosuppressive drug treatments.
 There will be no need to re-derive and test new cell lines for subsequent clinical trials or for the market – all such cells can simply be expanded from the existing banked and tested product.

 The clinical trials of our CTX stem cell therapy candidates for stroke and critical limb ischaemia utilise a cryopreserved formulation of the CTX stem cell line, designated CTXcryo.
 We have generated data demonstrating the equivalence of CTXcryo drug product to the original non-cryopreserved formulation.
 CTXcryo will provide the business with major commercial and competitive advantages in terms of the availability of a genuine off-the-shelf cell-based treatment with a competitive cost of goods and a shelf life enabling shipping to, and storage at, clinical sites on a global basis.